Support Us Button Widget

 🎃 Gourd vibes only

 The easiest way to let your pumpkins return to the Earth is through home composting.
 You can chop an old pumpkin into pieces and add it to your lawn, or toss an entire one into your garden.
 If you’re lucky, you may have volunteer pumpkins pop up next year.
-(City Editor Shea experienced this by total accident, and her surprise vine produced five beautiful little pumpkins by September.)

 If you don’t have a place to compost at home, here are a few local groups that can take those wack-o-lanterns off your hands:

-Old (unpainted) pumpkins can also make a tasty treat for our animal friends.
+Old unpainted pumpkins can also make a tasty treat for our animal friends.
 Scattering small pumpkin pieces or seeds in your yard can feed squirrels, birds, and deer.

 If you don’t want to live out your Snow White fantasy with neighborhood wildlife, urban farm Byrd’s Birds accepts both whole and carved pumpkins to feed its chickens and roosters.
-You can also check out Oinking Acres Farm Rescue & Sanctuary, where animal residents thrive off of leftover pumpkins from Newfields’ Harvest Nights — or start your composting journey with your own worm farm, courtesy of Castaway Compost.
+You can also donate to Oinking Acres Farm Rescue & Sanctuary, where animal residents thrive off of leftover pumpkins from Newfields’ Harvest Nights — or start your composting journey with your own worm farm, courtesy of Castaway Compost.

 INDYtoday: INDY_fall leaves leaf collection_OCT23